Table of Contents

-Spanning 3.4 million acres, Death Valley National Park has many things to see, such as sand dunes, salt lakes, historic sites, and places to look at the sky.
-Staying in or near the park will give you plenty of time to explore without having to worry about long transportation times.
-In addition, many places to stay are close to famous spots and park services, such as the Visitor Center at Furnace Creek.
+Death Valley National Park is 3.4 million acres big and has lots of things to see, like sand dunes, salt lakes, historic sites, and sky-watching spots.
+You can have more time to explore if you stay in or near the park instead of having to worry about long travel times.
+A lot of places to stay are also close to popular spots and services in the park, like the Visitor Center at Furnace Creek.

 Top Places to Stay in Death Valley National Park